palaa159/Docs/Hardware/12-Wifi_Programming_Tutorial.md

 #### On Windows

-From terminal you installed `esptool.py` too earlier.
-Substitute your serial port name for `COM4` in the command below.
+From terminal you installed `esptool.py` to earlier, substitute your serial port name for `COM4` in the command below.

 ```
 $ esptool.py --port COM4 write_flash ~/Downloads/DefaultWifiShield.bin